rushatgabhane/blame-gpt/README.md

 Oh... we have deploy blockers ⚠️⚠️⚠️

-This tool finds the pull requests responsible so you can go back to shipping.
+This tool finds the pull requests begging to be reverted so you can go back to shipping.

 (Blame the PR, not your coworker.
 Probably.)